iwanbk/go-raml/docs/tutorial/README.md

 ![add API Key](./images/add_api_key.png?raw=true)

-## Create itsyouonline organization.
+**Create itsyouonline organization**

-In this tutorial we will use itsyou.online organization as a way to authorize the API call.
+In this tutorial we will use itsyou.online organization feature as a way to authorize the API call.

 Go to `ORGANIZATIONS` tab and click `CREATE NEW`.

 ![Organizations tab](./images/organizations.png)

 ![Add organization](./images/organizations_add.png)

+**Modify the RAML file**

+We need to modify the provided [api.raml](api.raml) to fit our newly created organization.

+Let's say you just created these two organizations in previous steps:

+- XXX
+- XXX-admin

+Then you need to modify:

+- `user:memberof:goraml` to `user:memberof:XXX` and
+- `user:memberof:goraml-admin` to `user:memberof:XXX-admin`

 ## Generate server & client code